AgileLearningCenters/alc-wordpress-core/wp-content/plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.5.3 =
+* Fixed post loop widget issue.
+* Fixed settings issue.

+= 1.5.2 =
+* Changed to custom settings system to fix a few settings bugs.
+* Added option to display more link in post loop widget.
+* Fixed SSL in widget images.

+= 1.5.1 =
+* Compatibility with WordPress 4.0 - needed to change how tabs function.
+* Compatibility with Black Studio TinyMCE Widget 2.0.
+* Namespaced Tooltip to avoid conflicts.

 = 1.5 =
 * Increased size of widget dialog boxes.